abhinandandubey/quine/README.md

 # quine
 A NonEmpty Quine In Java Using ProcessBuilder Runtime - "Computer Recreations: Self-Reproducing Automata" Jean Millo, 1972

 The quine is made essentially on a total new concept of using a ProcessBuilder to act as a reproducing agent.
 The program gives as output its own source code, and can be worked out on Windows platform.
+Exception are handled using java.util.logging.Level; java.util.logging.Logger;

 Current Possibilities: